sbhat423/GoogleSheets-Trello-Automation/README.md

 Board,List,Title,Description,Member,Labels,Checklist,Due Date

 Treen Brook Farm (1918-19),December,Spraying Pesticide (All Blocks),Spray (Insecticide) on all Blocks Using (machinery) using (Gear) at Pressure of 120 psi.
-Rate 120l/ha. ,Bernard Cousin,Urgent,Spraying,2018/12/21
+Rate 120l/ha. , <userID> ,Urgent,Spraying,2018/12/21

+The order of columns should be from generic to specific